-In early 2019, Tres Cuentos was awarded a grant by Alternate Roots and another grant by NALAC (The National Association of Latino Arts and Cultures).
+We were awarded a grant by Alternate Roots and The National Association of Latino Arts and Culture (NALAC) in 2019.

 Hi!
 I’m Don Hymel – the guy Carolina mentions at the end of her Podcast.
 To my knowledge, I’m the only proof-listener in North America.
 I am a double retiree – first from the United States Air Force, and then from education publishing.